 Why is it so hard to measure content?
 One big facet of that struggle is the fact that content’s success can be defined in so many different ways.
 It can vary drastically from one content marketer to the next, depending on specific business goals and the focus of the content strategy.

-To address this, I set out to develop a tool that provides marketers with a simple score to evaluate content performance, while being flexible enough to adapt to the various definitions of success.
+To address this, I set out to develop a content audit template that provides marketers with a simple score to evaluate content performance, while being flexible enough to adapt to the various definitions of success.
 A tool that would help marketers identify performance trends and analyze the success of content based on their own criteria.

 The result is the Content Success Score Tool.
 Click on the download button and make a copy (File > Make a copy) to get started.